Modeling the impact of birth control policies on China's population and age: effects of delayed births and minimum birth age constraints: Mathematical Model

 The age-structured McKendrick equations for $f_{0}$ and $f$ are:

 Equation~(\ref{eq:evol0}) describes the evolution of $f_{0}$ as in the classical McKendrick equation (cf Eq.~(\ref{eq:Sys0_evol})) with birth rate $\beta_{0}(a)$.
 For $f(t,a,\tau)$, we must introduce the new variable $\tau$ to mark the time since the last birth.
 This brings in another convection term in Eq.~(\ref{eq:evol1}) since $\tau$ increases alongside time $t$ and age $a$.
 The birth rate $\beta$ for this population can depend on both the age $a$ and the time $\tau$ since the last birth.

-Eq.~(\ref{eq:limCond0}) gives the number of girls $f_{0}(t,0)$ born at time $t$, while Eq.~(\ref{eq:limCond1}) describes $f(t,a,0)$, the density of females with age in $(a, a+\dd a)$ who just gave birth at time $t$.
+Eq.~(\ref{eq:limCond0}) gives the number of girls $f_{0}(t,0)$ born at time $t$, while Eq.~(\ref{eq:limCond1}) describes $f(t,a,0)$, the density of females at age $a$ at time $t$ who just gave birth.
 These individuals can arise from the $f_{0}$ population (females who have never had a child) or from the $f$ population itself (females who have already had at least one child).
 Thus, the boundary conditions ~(\ref{eq:limCond0}) and ~(\ref{eq:limCond1}) couple the two populations $f_{0}$ and $f$.
 Finally, equations~(\ref{eq:init}) simply describe the initial conditions for $f_{0}$ and $f$.

-The dependence of the rate $\beta(a,\tau)$ on both $a$ and $\tau$ allows us to impose a delay between births by setting $\beta=0$ for $\tau$ below a certain threshold.
-As a first model, we will consider